TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

-We use a self-training framework to optimize the meta-thinker $\pi_{\theta}$ and the reasoner while updating the explicit memory with the collected experience.
+We optimize the meta-thinker $\pi_{\theta}$ and the reasoner while updating the explicit collection of demonstration with the collected experience.
 The pipeline is demonstrated in Figure \ref{fig:pipeline}.
 The green lines represent the parametric optimization process, while the blue line represents the non-parameter update.

 \textbf{Diversify Reasoning Experiences with Types} To inspire LLMs' knowledge of solving problems with different reasoning types, the definition (Table \ref{tab:definition}) and manually-written few-shot examples with detailed reasoning paths (Table \ref{tab:example}) are used for prompting solutions for each reasoning type.
 For each problem in the training set, we use a temperature of 1 to sample 10 solutions per reasoning type.
 These solutions are then filtered by the correctness of the final answers.
 To guarantee that these solutions belong to their reasoning type, we apply a \textit{reverse check} on the remaining solutions.
 For the experience $(\bm{x}, sol, y)$ of the reasoning type $f_k$, we prompt the model to predict its reasoning type $\hat{f}_k$.
 If $f_k = \hat{f}_k$, we think this experience indicates the methodology of this reasoning type and keep it.
 Otherwise, it will be removed.
-Finally, we get an experience dataset $\overline{D}$ with multiple reasoning types.
-The experiences are grouped by their reasoning type and are stored in the explicit memory $M$.
+Finally, we collect an experience dataset $\overline{D}$ with multiple types of reasoning.
+The experiences are grouped by their reasoning type and are stored in the explicit collection of demonstration $M$.

 \textbf{Optimize the Implicit policy of Meta-thinker and Reasoner} Given a problem $\bm{x}$, the meta-thinker $\pi_{\theta}$ predicts a score $s_{x, k}$ to indicate how likely this reasoning type can solve this problem.
 This can be estimated by the experience in the training set.
 We assume that if one reasoning type is more effective in solving this problem, it will generate more correct solutions among the same sampling times.
 Therefore, given there are $n_k$ successful experiences of the reasoning type $f_k$ among $m$ samples, we define the empirical effectiveness score based on its success rate: $\overline{s}_{x,k} = n_k / m$.
 This empirical effectiveness score calculated on the experience dataset $\overline{D}$ is then used for finetuning the meta-thinker.
 We reconstruct the tuple $(\bm{x}, f_k, \overline{s}_{x,k})$ into the instruction-following pair via the prompt in Section \ref{sec:a_prompt} for supervised finetuning.
 Meanwhile, we finetune a reasoner with the experience to enhance its capability to conduct a specific type of reasoning.